Bedminster (CDP), New Jersey

-Bedminster is a census-designated place (CDP) comprising the primary community in Bedminster Township, Somerset County, New Jersey, United States.
+Bedminster is an unincorporated community and census-designated place (CDP) comprising the primary community in Bedminster Township, Somerset County, in the U.S. state of New Jersey.
 It was first listed as a CDP prior to the 2020 census.

 The community is in northern Somerset County, in the east part of Bedminster Township.
 It is bordered to the east by the borough of Far Hills and to the north by the borough of Peapack and Gladstone.
 U.S. Routes 202 and 206 pass through the community.
 US 202 leads northeast 12 mi to Morristown, while US 206 leads north 17 mi to Netcong.
 Together, the two highways lead south 8 mi to Somerville.

 Demographics

+Bedminster first appeared as a census designated place in the 2020 U.S. Census.